galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 > 3. Under the `Tool Management` option, select `Install and Uninstall - Search and install new tools and other Galaxy utilities from the Tool Shed.
 See the tutorial.`
 > 2. Make sure the Main toolshed is selected so the entire category list is displayed.
 Choose the `Tool Generators` link.
 > 3. Select `tool_factory_2 updated version of the tool factory`
-> 3. Select `Install` for the first listed version - revision 119 at present.
+> 3. Select `Install` for the first listed version - 138 currently.
 > 4. Wait a few minutes - it takes some time for Conda to install all the dependencies {: .details}
+- <a href="#section3">Skip to Section 3</a> below to import the sample history and continue with the Tutorial

 ---